 As any successful person will honestly admit, failure happens, and we’ve all had our fair share of it.
 But from each failure, we learn two equally valuable lessons: That there was at least one reason we failed, and that we can rebound from that failure.

 So, why do we fail?
 And how do we fix it?

 According to Shiv Khera, author of You Can Win, failures most often occur for one of seven reasons.
-And Harvey Mackay, best-selling author and business speaker, says each one can teach us something valuable, can show us how to avoid falling back into the same hole.
+And Harvey Mackay, best-selling author and business speaker, says each one can teach us something valuable, and can show us how to avoid falling back into the same hole.

 Here are the most common failure-causing problems and their solutions:

-1. Lack of Persistence
+1. Lack of persistence